bcgsc/link_str/README.md

-# Analysis scripts developed for genotyping STRs in linked-read data
+# Genotyping STRs in linked-read data

 This repository contains Python scripts developed to:
 - extract in-repeat repeats (IRRs) using barcodes from linked-read alignments ([IRR extraction](irr))